Scaling the weight parameters in Markov logic networks and relational logistic regression models: Asymptotic Probabilities in MLNs and DA-MLNs

 \subsection{Characterising Probabilities in MLN and DA-MLN}

 In order to determine the probability of a certain ground atomic formula being true, we compute the probability measure of the set of all worlds in which this formula holds.
-In many cases, e. g. is the signature itself does not contain any constants, this probability is independent of the domain elements used in grounding the formula.
+In many cases, e. g.\ if the signature itself does not contain any constants, this probability is independent of the domain elements used in grounding the formula.
 In that case, we will write $\mathcal{P}(R(\vec{x}))$ for a tuple of variables to indicate that the choice of grounding is immaterial.
+This can also be conveniently written as an integral